ZEDTARIK/ZEDTARIK/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Youtube and Freelance,Progressive skills
 - 🌱 I’m currently learning ...
-Laravel With VueJs
+Spring Boot With Angular Or VueJS
-- 🤔 I’m looking for help with ...MERN && Net Core
+- 🤔 I’m looking for help with ...Full Stack
-- 💬 Ask me about ...Anything about Angular version >=5  or Laravel 6 and 7
+- 💬 Ask me about ...Anything about Angularor VueJS && JAVA OR .NET
 - 📫 How to reach me: ... [https://www.linkedin.com/in/et-tarak-zouhair-3a456564/]